Hudu-Technologies-Inc/ITGlue-Hudu-Migration/HuduAssetLayoutTransfer.md

 <img width="399" height="170" alt="Connection prompt" src="https://github.com/user-attachments/assets/32d62e27-dde5-4957-897c-5c7c6a9628e9" />

-### 3. Choose the source and destination layouts, source-archival strategy, and merge-strategy
+### 3. Choose the source and destination layouts, transfer mode, source-archival strategy, and merge strategy

 Pick the layout you are moving **from** and the layout you are moving **to**.